powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 #### Regulating control

-If the network comes from a CIM-CGMES model and a static VAR compensator has initially a `RegulatingControl`, it always has at export too.
+If the network comes from a CIM-CGMES model and a static VAR compensator initially has a `RegulatingControl`, it will still have one at export.

-A static VAR compensator which voltage control is local (i.e. the regulating terminal is the same of the terminal of connection) and no valid voltage or reactive power target will not have any exported regulating control.
+A static VAR compensator which voltage control is local (i.e., the regulating terminal is the same of the terminal of connection) and no valid voltage or reactive power target will not have any exported regulating control.

 A `RegulatingControl` is exported with `RegulatingControl.mode` set to `RegulatingControlModeKind.reactivePower` when